sorentwo/soren-website/_posts/2015-07-20-high-performance-caching-with-readthis.md

 <script src="https://cdnjs.cloudflare.com/ajax/libs/Chart.js/1.0.2/Chart.js"></script>

-[Readthis][readthis] is a caching library for Ruby backed by [Redis][redis].
-Redis is a blazingly fast and amazingly versatile in-memory database that is ubiquitous among Rails apps.
-More often than not it is being leveraged for background job processing, pubsub, request rate limiting, and all manner of other ad-hoc tasks that require persistence and speed.
-Unfortunately, its adoption as a cache has lagged behind [Memcached][memcached], a popular in-memory database alternative.
+[Redis][redis] is blazingly fast, amazingly versatile and its use is virtually ubiquitous among Rails apps.
+Typically it's being leveraged for background job processing, pub/sub, request rate limiting, and all manner of other ad-hoc tasks that require persistence and speed.
+Unfortunately, its adoption as a cache has lagged in the shadow of [Memcached][memcached], the longstanding in-memory caching alternative.
 That may be due to lingering views on what Redis's strengths are, but I believe it comes down to a lack of great libraries.
-That's precisely what led to writing Readthis.
+That's precisely what led to writing [Readthis][readthis], an extremely fast caching library for Ruby and backed by Redis.

-Performance of `fetch_multi` and `read_multi` across varying cache implementations:
+Before diving into project goals and implementation details let's look at a chart comparing the performance of `multi` cache operations across varying cache libraries.
+Multi, or pipelined, read/write operations are particularly valuable for caching with API requests, and an excellent example of where Readthis's performance excels:

 <canvas id="multi-chart" width="800" height="400"></canvas>